Hemangioma | Symptoms & Causes

 What causes hemangioma in children?

 Hemangiomas are rarely hereditary.
-There are no known food, medication or activity during pregnancy that causes a baby to develop a hemangioma.
+There are no known food, medication, or activity during pregnancy that causes a baby to develop a hemangioma.

 Researchers led by Joyce Bischoff, PhD, at Boston Children’s Vascular Biology Program, have discovered that hemangiomas originate from stem cells.
 This research might lead the way for more medication management options in the future.
-Learn more about our hemangioma research.

-Hemangioma | Diagnosis & Treatment
+Hemangioma | Diagnosis & Treatments

 How is hemangioma diagnosed?